Megatsunami: 1731: Storfjorden, Norway

-At 10:00 p.m. on January 8, 1731, a landslide with a volume of possibly 6000000 m3 fell from the mountain Skafjell from a height of 500 m into the Storfjorden opposite Stranda, Norway.
+At 10:00 p.m. on 8 January 1731, a landslide with a volume of possibly 6000000 m3 fell from the mountain Skafjell from a height of 500 m into the Storfjorden opposite Stranda, Norway.
 The slide generated a megatsunami 30 m in height that struck Stranda, flooding the area for 100 m inland and destroying the church and all but two boathouses, as well as many boats.
-Damaging waves struck as far as way as Ørskog.
+Damaging waves struck as far away as Ørskog.
 The waves killed 17 people.